-Scho ol Name: Grade: de: Current student: Sibling of current st Staff child: Student Name : First: Las st: Date of Birth: Street: Apt number: MTION City: Zip code: INFOF Gender: Male: 🗌 Fem iale: Is the student home less?
-Yes: No: STUDENT INFORMTION Race: White: Black/African Amer merican Indian/Alask an Native: Asian: Pacific Islander: 0, Ethnicity: Hispanic: Non-Hispa nic : \square Is the student currently a patient of Lega acy Commur nity Health (Legacy)?
-Yes: No: Z 1.Parent/Guardian Name: Date of Birth: Phone: Phone - Alternate: Relationship to student: PARENT INFORMAITON 2.Parent/Guardian Name: Date of Birth: Phone: Phone - Alternate: Relationship to student: RENT IN Emergency Contact Name: Phone: Phone- Alternate: Relationship to Student: PA Parent/ Guardian email: Does the student have insurance?
-Yes: No: Type of insurance: Medicaid: CHIP: Private: INSURANCE If student is uninsured, you may contact staff to connect you with Legacy's eligit department to receive assistance for in oility Name of insurance Name of insurance plan: INST enrollment and/or determining if you q sliding scale fees.
-Insurance ID #: PO Box Address:
+IF- Date: Chart #

+COMMUNITY HEALTH chool B ased Health

+(2 281) 628 2050

+Scho ol Name: Grade: Curre Current student: 🗌 Sibling of current stud

+Staff child:

+Student Name : Date of Birth:

+First: La st:

+Street: Apt number:

+ZO City: Zip code:

+Ш

+0 R Gender: Male: 🗌 Fen nale: Is the student homel ess?
+Yes: No:

+Ľ

+ENT Race: White: 🗌 Black/African Amer ican: 🗌 A merican Indian/Alask an Native: 🛄 Asian: Pacific Islander:

+STUDENT INFORMTION Other: 🗌 I do not wish to rep ort: 🗌

+0, Ethnicity: Hispanic: 🗌 Non-Hispa anic : 🗌

+Is the student currently a patient of Leg ity Health (Legacy)?
+Yes: No: 🗌

+is the student currently a patient of Leg

+1.Parent/Guardian Name: Date of Phone: Phone - Alternate: Relationship to student:

+Birth: i none.

+z

+Ê 2.Parent/Guardian Name: Date of Phone: Phone - Alternate: Relationship to student:

+MM Birth: i none.
+Alternate.

+Ğ

+RENT INFORMAITON Emergency Contact Name: Phone: Phone- Alternate: Relationship to Student:

+EN' Emergency contact Name. i none.
+Thome-Alternate.
+Relationship to Student.

+PAF Parent/ Guardian email:

+Does the student have insurance?
+Yes: No: Type of insurance: Medicaid: CHIP: Private:

+ш

+NC If student is uninsured, you may contain the same of a staff to compact you with Lagran 's aligned to be a staff to compact you with Lagran 's aligned to be a staff to compact you with Lagran 's aligned to be a staff to compact you with the same of the staff to compact you with the staff to compact you withet you with the staff to compact you with the staff to com Name of insurance plan:

+INSURANCE staff to connect you with Legacy's eligi department to receive assistance for ir -

+INS enrollment and/or determining if you o Insurance ID #: PO Box Address:

+sliding scale fees.